 Since soft tissue injuries result in less obvious symptoms than broken bones, patients are often accused of faking or exaggerating their injuries.
 To prove a MIST case, you need copies of your medical records and testimony from your healthcare provider to verify the extent of your injuries.
 Photos of the accident scene and a journal detailing your symptoms throughout the recovery process may also be helpful in building a strong case.

 With a MIST case, it's very important that you follow your healthcare provider's treatment recommendations precisely.
 Skipping appointments or returning to work earlier than your doctor recommends can be interpreted as an indication that your injuries aren't as serious as you claim.

 Although MIST cases are considered smaller personal injury claims, that doesn't mean you should forgo legal representation.
 In a MIST case, the insurance company is often eager to save money by claiming the victim is exaggerating the seriousness of the injury.
 Without an attorney to represent your interests, you risk having your claim denied or being offered a settlement that's less than what you deserve.

 Neblett, Beard & Arsenault is committed to helping Louisiana residents who've been injured by a negligent driver receive prompt and fair personal injury settlements.
-Contact us today to schedule a free, no-obligation case review at one of our six convenient office locations.
+Contact us today to schedule a free, no-obligation case review.
 You can also call us directly at 800.256.1050.